Debra Probert – Executive Director

 Marjorie Brown, Director

 Marjorie is a lawyer with Victory Square Law Office LLP in Vancouver where she acts for trade unions on labour, human rights and Charter cases.
-Marjorie balances her litigation work with her commitment to animals — she and her partner share their home with a cat Marjorie rescued in an injured state on her way to court and a then starving dog Marjorie found on the highway while traveling home from a hearing.
+Marjorie balances her litigation work with her commitment to animals — she and her partner share their home with a cat Marjorie rescued in an injured state on her way to court and with a dog Marjorie found starving on the highway while traveling home from a hearing.
 With their two other shelter dogs, Marjorie and her partner can frequently be found running with their now happy (and well fed) pack on the North Shore trails.
 Marjorie is excited to be a part of the VHS team.

 A list of staff and directors of the Vancouver Humane Society.